liquity/ChickenBond/README.md

 At any time they may **chicken out** and reclaim their entire principal, or **chicken in** and give up their principal in exchange for freshly minted bLUSD.

-bLUSD may always be redeemed for a proportional share of the system’s acquired LUSD.
+bLUSD may always be redeemed for a proportional share of the system’s reserve LUSD.

 However, LUSD Chicken Bonds contains additional functionality for the purposes of peg stabilization and migration.
 The funds held by the protocol are split across two yield-bearing vaults, referred to as the **B.AMM SP Vault** (from B.Protocol) and the **Yearn Curve Vault**.
 The former deposits funds to the Liquity Stability Pool, and the latter deposits funds into the Curve LUSD3CRV MetaPool and then [deposit LP tokens into Convex](https://yearn.finance/#/vault/0x5fA5B62c8AF877CB37031e0a3B2f34A78e3C56A6).